Small Scale Sustainable Fisheries

 Internships are available to work with the National Marine Fisheries Service in Santa Cruz.
 Students will play a key role in conducting ecological research on central coast steelhead and coho salmon.
 Research and monitoring efforts are conducted primarily in Scott Creek (northern Santa Cruz County).
 Intern’s time will be split between field and lab work, which includes monitoring juvenile and adult salmon traps in Scott Creek, learning salmon species identification, PIT-tagging salmon, data recording and entry, and gear maintenance.

 Email a paragraph stating your background and interest in this internship to Ann-Marie Osterback at firstname.lastname@example.org

 PISCO is an interdisciplinary research program that has been conducting large-scale long-term ecological and oceanographic monitoring along the west coast of North America since 1999.
 A key aspect of the PISCO program is monitoring kelp forest communities to understand their dynamics and how they are changing in response to recently implemented marine protected areas (MPAs) on California’s central coast.
 To learn more about PISCO and our interdisciplinary approach to understanding coastal ecosystems and informing coastal resource management and policy, visit www.piscoweb.org.

 We are looking for motivated scientific divers to help us conduct kelp forest community surveys around the Monterey peninsula this summer.
 This is a great opportunity hone your kelp forest species identification skills and get experience conducting underwater research.
-For more information about volunteering for PISCO, contact Emily Saarman at email@example.com.
-We will be conducting dive survey training the second and third weeks of July, 2013.
-If you want to participate in the training please fill out this form.
+For more information about volunteering for PISCO, contact Emily Saarman at email@example.com, and fill out this form to join our volunteer list (the form is the same as the one for the rockfish dispersal project, so no need to fill it out twice).
+We will be conducting dive survey training the third or fourth week of June, 2014.

 Predator Production in the Kelp Forest